 - Tomorrowland Transit Authority PeopleMover

-- Happily Ever After (but you can see it with your ticket before the park closes)
+- Happily Ever After (but you could see it with your ticket before the park closes)

 - Character meets